WHO WE ARE

 AFUM-Associated Faculties of the Universities of Maine

-AFUM is the collective bargaining agent for the professional staff of the Universities of Maine System.
 AFUM is the only faculty organization that has a contract with the University of Maine system.
 All faculty committees are “advisory” and their advice may be accepted or rejected by the administration.
 The AFUM contract is a legally binding document that governs the behavior of both parties.
 It has legal standing in court and with arbitrators.

 AFUM membership has many benefits for you.
 If you are ever called in for an investigation, you have the right to have an AFUM representative present with you at the hearing.
 Membership brings with it a $1,000,000 educator liability policy.
 Most importantly, your membership means that you support the role of the faculty in the governance of the University of Maine system.